Our Leadership Team

 Her recent move from California to Florida has brought her closer to family and loved ones.
 Wendy values her roles in her life as daughter, sister, aunt and friend.

-Photo of Ethel Still-Richardson
+Photo of Tammy Daniel

-Peer Development Coordinator
+Casey Gilbert, Peer Development Coordinator

 Casey has worked in the mental health and social work fields for more than 17 years, providing guidance to families navigating the mental health and legal systems.